Officials break ground at Mobile County Soccer Complex - Lagniappe Mobile

 Two additional phases are planned but aren’t expected to move forward until the necessary funding has been secured, which officials say could come from a number of sources including additional county appropriations, private donations and competitive grants.

-The county has already received around $84,000 in grants from the U.S. Soccer Foundation and the Schmit Barton Family Fund to help defray the cost of construction.
+The county has already received around $84,000 in grants from the U.S. Soccer Foundation and the Schmidt & Barton Family Fund to help defray the cost of construction.

 “Two tournament-quality fields and two seated fields are a great addition, but we know that it’s still not enough to meet the needs of this community,” Mobile County Commission President Connie Hudson said.
 “We’ve come a long way, but our work today is really just the beginning.”

-While Friday’s groundbreaking was a county celebration, it’s safe to say that most eyes were on Hudson, who faced an uphill climb in order to bring the complex she envisions to fruition.
-It’s a project she’s pushed for since 2012 and one that’s hit a number of roadblocks along the way.
+While Friday’s groundbreaking was a county celebration, it’s safe to say most eyes were on Hudson, who faced an uphill climb in order to bring the complex to fruition.
+It’s a project she’s pushed for since 2012 and one that continued to hit a number of roadblocks along the way.

-The county spent just shy of $500,000 evaluating the economic and environmental feasibility of the complex between 2014 and 2016 only to have a plan that would have built the facility with borrowed money voted down by County commissioners Merceria Ludgood and Jerry Carl.
+The county spent just shy of $500,000 evaluating the economic and environmental feasibility of the complex between 2014 and 2016 only to have a plan that would have built the facility with borrowed money voted down by Commissioners Merceria Ludgood and Jerry Carl.

 Despite the setback, Hudson retooled her approach and came back to the table with a three-part plan that funded most of the initial work in Phase I with monies allocated to her district.
 The Commission unanimously approved the first phase of that plan earlier this year.